edkelly303/elm-any-type-forms/README.md

 `Maybe`, `Tuple` and `Wrapper` types, you can also create combinators for records and custom types, with an API similar to `miniBill/elm-codec`.

+## What's nice about it?

+* Simple API(?)
+* Composable
+* Completely custom controls, with whatever types you like
+* Less wiring to make simple changes (such as adding a field to a record)
+* Built-in validation (including multi-field validation)
+* Built-in debouncing

+## What's nasty about it?

+* Default controls don't look nice (this is fixable, just needs more work)
+* Form types are confusing (see "How do I include a form in my `Model` and `Msg` types?")
+* The implementation is pretty difficult to understand

 ## What does it look like?

 ### A minimal example